 Nitric oxide molecule is synthesised from molecular nitrogen and oxygen at very high temperatures of >10000C.
 This occurs naturally in the environment during lightning.

 In the laboratory nitric oxide can be produced by reduction of nitric acid or nitrous acid.
 Nitric oxide has a melting point of -163.6°C (109.6 K) and a boiling point of -151.7°C (121.4 K).

 Nitric oxide is called a free radical because it contains single unpaired electrons in its molecule.
 Hence it is reactive, and has a half-life of only a few seconds.

 It is considered as an air pollutant responsible for the depletion of the ozone layer.
 Nitric oxide reacts with oxygen (O2) and ozone (O3) to form nitrogen dioxide (NO2), a brown fume and an environmental pollutant.
 Nitric oxide generated from automobile engines, industries and power plants is the cause of acid rain and smog.

-However, this toxic environmental pollutant has also been shown to be a very important signalling molecule in the human body.
+However, this toxic environmental pollutant has also been shown to be a very important signalling molecule in living organisms including the human body.